mverouden/blogdown-academic/content/post/2022-11-03-anaconda-installation-wurclient/index.md

 {{% toc %}}

 ## Motivation
-A WURclient desktop or laptop at Wageningen University & Research is not a standard Windows 10 computer.
-WURclients use Windows 10 Enterprise, which has been modified by Facilities and Services Information Technology (FB-IT) among others with respect to installation rights for security reasons.
+A WURclient desktop or laptop at Wageningen University & Research is not a standard Windows 11 computer.
+WURclients use Windows 11 Enterprise, which has been modified by Facilities and Services Information Technology (FB-IT) among others with respect to installation rights for security reasons.

-WURclient desktops and laptops at Wageningen University & Research can install Anaconda from the Software Center created by the IT department, which is launched by clicking on Start and selecting the "Software Center" tile.
-At the time this post was written the latest version of Anaconda in Software Center was `Anaconda Python 2021.11`.
-The current latest available version in Software Center is `Anaconda Python 2024.06-1`.
+Classic WURclient desktops and laptops at Wageningen University & Research can install RStudio from the Software Center created by the IT department, which is launched by clicking on Start and selecting the "Software Center" tile.
+Modern WURclient desktops and laptops use the "WURAppStore" instead.
+The available version of Anaconda Python (Anaconda3) in Software Center is `Anaconda Python 2025.06-0`, whereas in the WURAppStore it is named `Anaconda3 2025.06-0`.

 This version of Anaconda Python was packaged for educational purposes.
-Only once per year a new version of Anaconda Python is released in Software Center and simultaneously in the WUR AppStore (course software for students).
+Only once per year a new version of Anaconda Python is released in Software Center (for Classic WURclients) and WURAppStore (for Modern WURclients, and course software for students).

 Many users, however, would like to use a newer version of Anaconda Python than the one in Software Center.
 At the moment of writing this post the latest version of Anaconda Python released on the [Anaconda Repository Archive](https://repo.anaconda.com/archive/) is Anaconda3 version 2022.10 containing Python 3.9.13 (released on 2022-10-17).
-The post has been updated, with the exception of the screenshots, to Anaconda3 version `2024.10-1` containing Python 3.12.7 (released 2024-10-23).
+The post has been updated, with the exception of the screenshots, to Anaconda3 version `2025.06-1` containing Python 3.13.5 (released 2025-07-18).

 {{% callout note %}}
 This post will show how to custom install Anaconda Python on a **WURclient** desktop or laptop computer without using Software Center.